 This project evaluated the earthquake and post-earthquake fire performance of mid-rise light-gauge cold-formed steel (CFS) and sheathed building systems through full-scale earthquake and live thermal testing of a 6-story wall-braced system (Tara Hutchinson, PI).
 Light-gauge cold-formed steel (CFS) framed multi-story residential housing has the potential to support societies urgent need for low cost, efficient, multi-hazard resilient (e.g., fires) housing.

 This experiment provided a unique opportunity to use GPS and UAV technology in tandem.
 The test building was subjected to a range of increasing intensity earthquake motions, and subsequently subjected to live compartment fires, mimicking a fire-following-earthquake (FFE) scenario.
-The GPS provided real-time (within seconds) direct measurements of the complete motion of a platform (translations/displacements and rotations)with millimeter and 0.01° precision (Geng et al., 2013), respectively.
+The GPS provided real-time (within seconds) direct measurements of the complete motion of a platform (translations/displacements and rotations) with millimeter and 0.01° precision (Geng et al., 2013), respectively.
 Throughout the earthquake and fire tests, UAV-based imaging was conducted with particular focus on exterior system performance (walls, windows).
-The UAV data was then used for the creation of high-resolution image mosaics documenting pre-event and post-event conditions, as well as the creation of a preliminary 3D model.
+The UAV data were then used for the creation of high-resolution image mosaics documenting pre-event and post-event conditions, as well as the creation of a preliminary 3D model.
 The experiment demonstrated the value of UAV imaging techniques, yet also illuminated that the proposed combination with SOPAC technology could be used to georeference images with respect to an external reference frame and bracket the level of precision of the derived models.

 2018 Multi-Sensor Structural Monitoring of Shear-Dominated Reinforced Masonry Wall Systems